Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Benefits Eligibility for Agent Orange Exposure

-If you were stationed in a location with Agent Orange, you may qualify for VA disability compensation benefits, based on a presumption of exposure.
+If you were stationed in one or more of the recognized Agent Orange exposure locations, you may qualify for VA disability compensation benefits, based on a presumption of exposure.
 If you have a condition associated with Agent Orange exposure, you do not need to provide evidence that your condition is connected to your service.

 You may be presumed to have been exposed to herbicides like Agent Orange for VA benefits purposes if you meet at least one of these service requirements: